Associate Degree Requirements

 Total Credits Required:3

-Experimental Science
+Experimental Science Array

-Courses in this category must include an experience in the laboratory, classroom, or the field that allows students to engage in the scientific process by designing experiments, recording their data, analyzing their results, and discussing their findings.
+Courses in this category must include an experience in the laboratory, classroom, or the field that allows students to engage in the scientific method by designing experiments, recording their data, analyzing their results, and discussing their findings.
 Students must complete one of the following:

 Select 4 credits from the following:4